New Hyde Park, New York: School districts

-The Village of New Hyde Park is located entirely within the boundaries of (and is thus served by) the New Hyde Park-Garden City Park School District (which serves students in grades K-6) and the Sewanhaka Central High School District (which serves students in grades 7-12 and includes New Hyde Park Memorial High School, Sewanhaka High School, Elmont Memorial High School, H. Frank Carey High School, and Floral Park Memorial High School).
-As such, all children who reside within the village go to school in one of these two districts, depending on their age and grade level.
+Most of the Village of New Hyde Park is located within the boundaries of (and is thus served by) the New Hyde Park-Garden City Park School District, while some of it is zoned to the Elmont Union Free School District (both of which serve students in grades K-6).
+All of it is zoned to the Sewanhaka Central High School District (which serves students in grades 7-12 and includes New Hyde Park Memorial High School, Sewanhaka High School, Elmont Memorial High School, H. Frank Carey High School, and Floral Park Memorial High School).

+As such, all children who reside within the village are assigned to go to school in one of these two elementary districts and the high school district, depending on their ages and grade levels.

+As of 1997 some areas with New Hyde Park addresses that are in unincorporated areas are within the Great Neck Union Free School District or the Herricks Union Free School District.

 Library district

-The Village of New Hyde Park is located within the boundaries of (and is thus served by) New Hyde Park and Garden City park's library district, which is served by the Hillside Public Library of New Hyde Park.
+The Village of New Hyde Park is located within the boundaries of (and is thus served by) New Hyde Park & Garden City Park's library district, which is served by the Hillside Public Library of New Hyde Park.

-Landmarks

-Denton House (New Hyde Park, New York) is known as a historic site after citizens fought for its historic designation.
-It is now a McDonald's restaurant also known as the "McDonald's Mansion".
-The fast-food chain kept the design of the exterior of the house and built a drive-through in the back.